eamelink/sbt-purescript/README.md

 There is also a `psci` command that will run the purescript interpreter, with your sources loaded.

+## Using bower

+Many purescript packages are distributed with bower.
+If you want to use bower to manage dependencies, you can just work with a regular `bower.json` file.
+To let the `purescript` task find the dependencies, add the following to `build.sbt`:

+    // Include only the `src` directories from the bower packages (sourceDirectories in purescript in Assets) ++= (baseDirectory.value / "bower_components" * AllPassFilter / "src").get

 ## Options

 There's a `pscOptions` key, with a sequence of parameters given to the `psc` command.
 You need to scope with within the `Assets` config.
 For example:

     import PureScriptKeys._
     pscOptions in Assets := Seq("--module", "Main", "--main")

 ## Hacking on the plugin